frirasyidi/frirasyidi.github.io/_posts/2016-11-30-hello-world.md

 Around a year ago, I looked for another alternative that can be made with pretty much only HTML and CSS which is *static sites*.
 Yes, I’ve told you that static sites are not ideal for blogging sites due to it’s complexity to manage multiple pages; but that’s the only reason of it.
 Looking at how excellent static sites performances are, I knew that some geeky guys must have thought of using it as a blogging platform.
 I mean, if I’ve thought about it, someone must have too, right?
 And I was right!
 They’re called “[static sites generator][smashing]”.

 After doing research, I stumbled upon [Jekyll][jekyll], a static site generator made by [Tom Preston-Werner][tom].
 Jekyll is great because it harnesses the power of markdown and has Sass built in.
 That makes writing HTML and CSS much easier and more efficient.
-Not only that, it is also highly compatible with [GitHub pages][github,io]; meaning I can work from my local and simply push it once I’m satisfied; and *it offers free hosting*.
+Not only that, it is also highly compatible with [GitHub pages][github.io]; meaning I can work from my local and simply push it once I’m satisfied; and *it offers free hosting*.
 Needless to say, I’m 100% bought.

 So, here it is.
 My updated site is hand made using [Jekyll][jekyll] and [GitHub Pages][github.io].